INTO-CPS-Association/DTaaS/docs/admin/vagrant/two-machines.md

 sudo bash route.sh
 ```

-If you only want to test the application and are
-not setting up a production instance, you can
-follow the instructions of [single script install](../trial.md).

-If you are not in a hurry and would rather have a production instance,
-follow the instructions of [regular server installation](../host.md)
+Please follow the instructions of [regular server installation](../host.md)
 setup to complete the installation.

 ## References